KevinMarquette/PSGraph/PITCHME.md

 ### Example: Server farm graph

-Then describe how those lists of servers relate to each other
+Then describe how those lists of servers are related

     graph servers {
         node -Default @{shape='box'}